dame-cell/clip-hindi/README.md

 from huggingface_hub import hf_hub_download
 hf_hub_download(repo_id="damerajee/clip-hindi", filename="model.pt",local_dir="model")
 ```
-You can then load the model  and the image as well we load the image from skimage
+You can then load the model  and the image as well
 ```python
 import torch
 from clip.modeling_clip import CLIPModel